quickmt/quickmt/README.md

 ![Top MT Models on Huggingface](docs/blogs/img/top-hf-translation-models.png)

 The `quickmt` project was created to provide alternative translation models for high-resource languages that are faster *and* more accurate than the `opus-mt` series of models.
-I'm not aiming for world-class accuracy - if you have enough compute (or money to use a hosted service) you will be better off using a high-quality general-purpose LLM like [`meta-llama/Llama-3.3-70B-Instruct`](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) or an LLM fine-tune for MT like [`Unbabel/Tower-Plus-72B`](https://huggingface.co/Unbabel/Tower-Plus-72B).
+I'm not aiming for world-class accuracy - if you have enough compute (or money to use a hosted service) you will be better off using a high-quality general-purpose LLM like [`meta-llama/Llama-3.3-70B-Instruct`](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) or an LLM fine-tuned for MT like [`Unbabel/Tower-Plus-72B`](https://huggingface.co/Unbabel/Tower-Plus-72B).
 I am aiming for a *reasonably* high-quality and *relatively* fast alternative to the very popular `opus-mt` models.

 `quickmt` models are 3x faster than `opus-mt` models: